The More the Merrier

 Plot

-Retired millionaire Benjamin Dingle arrives in Washington, DC, as an adviser on the housing shortage, and finds that his hotel suite will not be available for two days.
-He sees an ad for a roommate and talks the reluctant young woman, Connie Milligan, into letting him sublet half of her apartment.
-Then Dingle runs into Sergeant Joe Carter, who has no place to stay for several days while waiting to be shipped overseas.
-Recognizing him as a high-minded, clean-cut, attractive young man suitable for Connie, Dingle rents him half of his half.
+Retired millionaire Benjamin Dingle arrives in Washington, D.C., as an adviser on the housing shortage, and finds that his hotel suite will not be available for two days.
+He sees a classified ad for a roommate and talks the reluctant young woman, Connie Milligan, into letting him sublet half of her apartment.
+The next morning, after Connie leaves for work, Dingle meets Sergeant Joe Carter, who is interested in a room to stay for a week while waiting to be shipped overseas.
+Recognizing Joe as a suitable young man for Connie, Dingle rents him half of his half.

 Awards